OCA/operating-unit/operating_unit/README.rst

 separate management ownership.
 Management by OU is aimed to introduce the following features:

-- Partition data from other OU's.
+* Data partitioning from other OU.
-- Define its own sequencing schemes.
+* Own sequencing schemes.
-- Administer user access to the data for processing and reporting.
+* User access administration for data processing and reporting.
-- Is not product or customer specific.
+* Product and customer independence of OU.
-- Provides OU specific P&L and Balance sheet.
+* OU specific P&L and Balance sheet.

 Installation
 ============